 A Search Engine’s Function

-Let’s start here: There are three primary functions to a search engine, which includes crawling, indexing and ranking.
+Let’s start here: There are three primary functions to a search engine, which include crawling, indexing, and ranking.
 The discovery process, or crawling, releases a team of robots that are known as crawlers or spiders to find content that is new and updated.
 They search for webpages, videos, images, PDFs, etc, which are usually discovered by a link.
 The bots will find webpages and then follow links to find new URLs, which they then bring back to search engine servers.

 Indexes are where all the information is held.
 For example, Google’s search index contains billions and billions of webpages.
 Search engine crawlers find a webpage, scour the content and take note of key signals such as keywords and website maneuverability.
 Using this information, Google and other search engines will rank your website accordingly using a search engine algorithm, which checks for highly relevant content and then orders it by the level of importance in relation to the searcher’s query.